WildernessLabs/Documentation/Netduino/Input_Output/Digital/I2C/index.md

 ## Overview

-I2C devices are connected in serial to Netduino via the `SCL` and `SDA` pins, and are addressed via unique addresses on the communication bus.
+I2C devices are connected to the Netduino via the `SCL` and `SDA` pins, and are addressed via unique addresses on the communication bus.
 The following diagram illustrates a typical setup for I2C devices connected to a Netduino:

 ![I2C Bus Master / Slave Illustration](I2CBusIllustration.jpg)